 Our Compensation Committee oversees policies relating to compensation and benefits of our officers and employees.
 The Compensation Committee reviews our corporate goals and sets objectives relevant to compensation of our executive officers (other than our Chief Executive Officer), evaluates the performance of these officers in light of those goals and objectives and approves the compensation of these officers based on such evaluations.
 The Compensation Committee also reviews and approves the issuance of stock options and other awards under our stock plans to our executive officers (other than our Chief Executive Officer).
-The Compensation Committee reviews the performance of our Chief Executive Officer and makes recommendations to our Board with respect to his compensation and our Board retains the authority to make compensation decisions relative to our Chief Executive Officer.
-The Compensation Committee will review and evaluate, at least annually, the performance of the Compensation Committee and its members, including compliance by the Compensation Committee with its charter.
-The current members of our Compensation Committee are Ms. Gray, Ms. Miller-Rich and Ms. Tomasello.
+The Compensation Committee reviews the performance of our Chief Executive Officer and makes recommendations to our Board with respect to his compensation, and our Board retains the authority to make compensation decisions relative to our Chief Executive Officer.
+The current members of our Compensation Committee are Mses.
+Gray, Miller-Rich and Tomasello.
 Ms. Gray serves as the chairperson of the committee.
-Each of the members of our Compensation Committee are independent under the applicable rules and regulations of Nasdaq, are a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and are an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended.
-The
+Each of the members of our Compensation Committee is independent under the applicable rules and regulations of Nasdaq, is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and is an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended.
+The Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and

-Compensation Committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq.
+Nasdaq.
 A copy of the Compensation Committee charter is available to security holders on the Company's website at https://ir.4dmoleculartherapeutics.com/corporate-governance.

-Our Chief Executive Officer and directors submit proposals to our compensation committee regarding our executive and director compensation.
 Our Chief Executive Officer, Dr. Kirn, also serves on our board of directors.
 By serving multiple roles, Dr. Kirn is uniquely positioned to help the board and the compensation committee in many of its compensation decisions as he possesses detailed knowledge of the issues, opportunities and challenges facing the company, its business and its industry, which help him to identify the key performance measures and indicators that may be used in setting incentive-based compensation.
 In his role as our CEO, Dr. Kirn is also close enough to the Company's day-to-day operations to be able to identify key contributors and top performers within the company, so as to ensure that their compensation accurately reflects their responsibilities, performance, future expectations and experience levels.
 While Dr. Kirn recuses himself from any board discussions that involve his own compensation, his recommendations and feedback, along with the feedback and recommendations of our other senior executive officers, are often taken into consideration by our compensation committee when setting compensation levels.